-Master of Professional Studies Degree
+Master of Professional Studies and Executive Master of Professional Studies Degrees

 Master of Professional Studies (MPS) Description

 The minimum school-wide requirements for the MPS degree are described below; however, each program can have additional and/or stricter requirements specific to their major.
 Students must contact their academic program with any questions they have about program-level requirements.